The verdict

 There is no single AI tool that runs a SaaS company.
 Founders need a stack.
 The stack changes depending on whether the bottleneck is acquisition (cold inbound, paid social DMs), retention (support, onboarding), engineering (shipping faster), or revenue ops (analytics, billing).
 This list ranks 10 tools across those four jobs, with DM Champ at #4 specifically because it handles the AI sales agent piece, which is one job out of many.
 If you only need a CRM or only need analytics, the other tools on this list are sharper at their lane.

-DM Champ is an AI sales agent platform priced from $27 to $497 per month that automates inbound DM qualification across WhatsApp, Instagram, and Facebook Messenger.
-SaaS founders use it to answer trial signups, qualify demo requests, and book onboarding calls inside the chat.
+DM Champ is an AI sales agent that automates inbound DM qualification across WhatsApp, Instagram, and Facebook Messenger.
+The recommended way to get it is the AppSumo lifetime deal: one-time purchase, lifetime access, all future Pro-plan updates, with a 60-day money-back guarantee across 6 tiers from $59 to $999.
+Monthly plans ($27 to $497) are still available if you would rather subscribe than buy once.
+SaaS founders use DM Champ for SaaS to answer trial signups, qualify demo requests, and book onboarding calls inside the chat.
 Built by the founder who took Fuegenix from $5M to $10M with the same AI workflow.

 Quick comparison table (REAL prices)